Orogenic gold deposit: Economics

 Orogenic gold deposits are responsible for approximately 75% of the world's gold production at over 1 billion ounces, when accounting that the origin of many gold placer deposits were orogenic in nature.
 The price of gold at a given time will have an impact on whether a deposit will be economically feasible.
 The economic viability of a deposit will also depend on the grade and tonnage of the reserves of a deposit, along with the costs associated with extracting the ore.
-Methods of deliniating reserves and of extracting gold ore are improving over time, increasing the possibility for production of more gold.
+Methods of delineating reserves and of extracting gold ore are improving over time, increasing the possibility for production of more gold.
 On the other hand, the environmental impact of extracting gold from orogenic gold deposits, such as cyanidation, is coming more under consideration over time.
 The cost of remediation for the environmental hazards of operating a mine at an orogenic gold deposit will impact its economic feasibility.

-The typical grade of unmineralized igneous, sedimentary and metamorphic rocks is on average between 0.5 to 5 parts per billion.
+The typical grade of unmineralized igneous, sedimentary and metamorphic rocks is on average between 0.5 and 5 parts per billion.
 Generally, ores of 5 parts per million (g/t) or greater grade will be extracted using underground mining and aim follow the gold bearing structure.
-A gold mine can expect to extract ores of 1-2 parts per million (g/t) in an open pit mine due to the relatively lower operating costs of an open pit mine.
+A gold mine can expect to extract ores of 1–2 parts per million (g/t) in an open pit mine due to the relatively lower operating costs of an open pit mine.
 These values will differ based on the fluctuating price of gold and the variable cost and capacity of, mining, milling and refining.

+Environmental effects

+The mining at orogenic gold deposits has significant negative environmental effects.
+Over 90% of ore extracted from orogenic gold deposits is treated by the process of cyanidation.
+The toxic waste created from this process is stored in tailings ponds, which presents a risk for contamination of soil and water in the event of accidents or negligence by those handling the toxic liquids.
+This contamination can occur in many forms such as dam failures, unregulated drainage into rivers, or leeching of toxic liquids through permeable soils.
+One such example of this type of environmental disaster is the August 19, 1995 Omai cyanide spill in which the tailings dam of the Canadian owned Omai Gold Mines Ltd failed, releasing over 440 000 cubic meters of cyanide-laced effluent into the Omai river, causing over 80 km of distaster zone downriver.
+The energy consumption associated with operating a mine in an orogenic gold deposit also produces a large carbon footprint, which as a greenhouse gas contributes to climate change.
+Furthermore, creating space for open pit mines, tailings ponds, and mine infrastructure requires clearing vast amount of land, leading to deforestation and the destruction of natural habitats.